M-209 (Michigan highway): History

-M-209 was first assumed as a state trunkline in the 1920s.
-A newspaper article in 1957 noted that M-209 provided access to Sleeping Bear Dune, the country's largest moving sand dune.
-The article also noted that if it wasn't for the tourists visiting, that thee dune would probably have swallowed up the roadway that was "so small the road maps don't even show it".
-It would later serve the national lakeshore when the park was created on October 21, 1970.
+1964, and 1966 noted that it was 0.4 mi long.

+The highway would later serve the national lakeshore when the park was created on October 21, 1970.
 The Park Service purchased all of the village by the mid-1970s.
 The highway was turned over to Leelanau County control on June 5, 1995.
 It is now known only as Glen Haven Road.
 Since the transfer, M-212 in Cheboygan County is now the shortest highway in the state.
-A 1967 newspaper article noted that Business Spur Interstate 375 had opened that year and took the title as shortest highway in the state, although that highway is not been signed.
+A 1967 newspaper article noted that Business Spur Interstate 375 had opened that year and took the title as shortest highway in the state, although that highway is not signed.